divstackio/docs-study/docs/docs.md

 # UX Design Case Study
 ## Introduction

-Welcome to my UX student portfolio, in these documents i will showcase my work during the Google UX Design Certificate.
+Welcome to my student portfolio, in the following documents we'll showcase  work during the Google UX Design Certificate.

 Topics we'll be covering and what we've learned: